tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 ## How to create true frameworks

-Un-true frameworks are things that sound nice but simply aren’t saying the right thing{% include tufte-sn.html id="leaky" content="Remember that by definition every framework is leaky.
+Un-true frameworks are things that sound nice but simply aren’t saying the right thing[^leaky].
+This is partly why off-the-shelf frameworks are dangerous, because they likely don’t say the thing that the organization needs.

+[^leaky]: Remember that by definition every framework is leaky.
 The trick is to tease apart the right part of the situation to abstract.
-For more on that read this great piece <a href='https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/'>the law of leaky abstractions</a> by Joel." %}.
-This is partly why off-the-shelf frameworks are dangerous, because they likely don’t say the thing that the organization needs.
+For more on that read this great piece [the law of leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) by Joel.

 True frameworks are those that are grounded in a very real, practical and necessary insight about the organization, their users or the situation at hand.